Keyfactor/remote-file-orchestrator/docsource/content.md

 creating certificate stores for the `RemoteFile` Orchestrator Extension.

 </details>
+C

-Please consult with your system administrator for more information on configuring `SSH/SFTP/SCP` or `WinRM` in your environment.
+Please consult with your system administrator for more information on configuring `SSH/SCP/SFTP` or `WinRM` in your environment.

 ## Post Installation